Introduction

 Believe in Yourself

-Additionally, not believing in yourself and your vision will result in:
+Additionally, not believing in yourself and your vision will result in lack of effort, procrastination, and ultimately failure.

 The practice of visualization is most effective when you are able to truly believe in yourself and your capabilities.